chimmelb/fun-node-homework/readme.md

 #### Server

-Build a web server in NodeJS that can respond to the request from the web client. *Define whatever interface you want, including payload.* This processing will include:
+Build an (HTTP) API server in NodeJS that can respond to the request from the web client. *Define whatever interface you want, including payload.* This processing will include:

-1. Validity of request (were the correct parameters provided?)
-2. Validity of sequence string (is the sequence valid? see rules above)
+1. Validity of sequence string (see rules above)
-3. If valid, storing to DB (call and wait for the storage in the "database")
+1. **Only if valid**, store to DB
-4. Response to client
+1. Response to client

 Make sure `package.json` file is getting created by starting with `npm init`.
 You can use a server package (Express, Restify, actionhero, Sails, etc), and whatever other `npm` packages you'd like, or none at all.

 Either statically serve the client web page files, or do not serve them with this NodeJS server at all and I will just open index.html from the file system while running the web server.
-You do **not** need to use NodeJS templating engines (Jade, EJS, Handlebars, etc).

-Remember this is a *simple* web server.
+You do **not** need to use server-side-rendering (SSR).
+Remember this is a *simple* server.

-If you are already familiar with NodeJS and wish to use Promises or `async/await`, go for it.

 #### Included Files